hanke0/rtunnel/README.md

 ## How It Works

-1. **Client-Server Connection**: The client establishes an encrypted connection to the server using X25519 key exchange and Ed25519 authentication.
+1. **Client-Server Connection**: The client establishes an encrypted connection to the server.

 2. **Service Mapping**: The server binds to public addresses (e.g., `0.0.0.0:8001`) and forwards traffic through the encrypted tunnel.